Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A person or organization with an interest or concern in something.
 **Sentence:** All stakeholders, including farmers, governments, and businesses, must collaborate to solve food insecurity.
 **Conversation:**
-A – Who is involved in solving the issue of food insecurity?
+A – Who is involved in solving the issue of food insecurity
 B – Many stakeholders are working together, from farmers to governments.

 ---